abelmarnk/snap-solana-wallet/docs/contributing.md

 ## Branches

-We strongly recommaned to use the "Create branch" feature from Jira, this will generate a well named branch including tiket id (ie: `SOL-10`) and ticket description.
+We strongly recommend to use the "Create branch" feature from Jira, this will generate a well named branch including tiket id (ie: `SOL-10`) and ticket description.

 ## Commits